 Find a full list of computer/technical requirements here.
 Technical support is provided to all students.
-You can reach them via email (consult@illinois.edu) or by visiting <a href="mailto:Technology_Techno
+You can reach them via email (consult@illinois.edu) or by visiting Technology Services.

 MVS Program Requirements

 Degree Requirements

 Students are required to complete at minimum 32 credit hours of coursework with a minimum cumulative 3.0 GPA to graduate.
 The MVS degree has three curricular requirements: